 It's worthwhile to test your soil using a kit available from a garden center or your county extension office.
 Also consider the texture of your soil and whether it's sand, silt, or clay.

 How well does the area drain?
 Is the area you are going to plant in full sun, shade, or combination?
-See shrubs for shady areas.
+You might need to choose to plant specific shrubs for shady areas.

 Landscaping Design Considerations

 You'll want to develop a plan for where you want to place your trees and shrubs, with how much distance they will have between plants and structures.
 You don't want to plant a shrub or tree that will get too tall or too wide for the space you want to fill.
 You'll also want to consider how much care they will entail.
 Will they need pruning, raking leaves, frequent watering, or feedings?